|Guide||♦||13 Triplogs||0 Topics|

-Honanki, a Hopi word meaning "Bear House" is one of the best places to see what the Sinagua life was like in the late 1200's.
+Honanki, a Hopi word meaning "Bear House," is one of the best places to see what the Sinagua life was like in the late 1200s.
 Located just a few miles away from Palatki Pueblo, and contemporaneous with it, this large cliff dwelling gives a great idea of how populous the Sedona area was back then.

 This site is visited far more often than neighboring Palatki, probably due to its easy access.
 The road is a decent dirt road that most vehicles can travel over, and this site also does not require registration like Palatki.
-In addition several Sedona jeep tour companies take tourists to this site.
+Also, several Sedona jeep tour companies take tourists to this site.

 Heading north from the booth, you will come across a branch in the trail.
-Stay to the left - you'll come out after the ruin on the trail to the right.
+Stay to the left - you'll come out after the ruin on the path to the right.
 As you continue north across the rolling pinon-juniper forest, look through the trees at the base of Loy Butte; you can catch a glimpse of Honanki.

 After soaking up as much of the ruin as you want, keep hiking along the cliff face until the trail bends right again.
 This will eventually take you back to the fork in the trail north of the booth, and from there back to your car.

 Please note that there is no water on this trail.
-Fill your water bottles in Sedona or elsewhere before beginning this hike. - Feb 01 2008 Rob del Desierto & tinyelvis
+Fill your water bottles in Sedona or elsewhere before beginning this hike.